openbmc/docs/code-update/code-update.md

 ### Implementation

-More information about the implementation of the UBI code update can be found at https://github.com/openbmc/phosphor-dbus-interfaces/blob/master/xyz/openbmc_project/Software and https://github.com/openbmc/phosphor-bmc-code-mgmt
+More information about the implementation of the code update can be found at https://github.com/openbmc/phosphor-dbus-interfaces/blob/master/xyz/openbmc_project/Software and https://github.com/openbmc/phosphor-bmc-code-mgmt